whitneyburton/portfolios/students/1611-front/pamela-lovett/pamela_lovett.markdown

 #### Personal Branding

-I really liked the support that was given for building up or resumes and linkedIn.
+I really liked the support that was given for building up our resumes and linkedIn profiles.
 I also really enjoyed being able to take (and talk about) the strengths finder test with Allison and others in the cohort.

 [Resume](https://docs.google.com/document/d/1UMrtYOMdpfScS-BWISaqAGcLAA90kHOyZMwkVk-tlsU/edit?usp=sharing)